PARTHIB-DEB/REDIS-TUTORIAL/Data Structures/List/README.md

 - ## BLPOP

   Blocks LPOP operation upto certain timelimits and then LPOP happens .
-  It just takes the time-limits as arguments and POPS from Leftside after that time-limits
+  It just takes the time-limits as arguments and POPS from Leftside after that time-limits expire

   ```bash
      127.0.0.1:6379> BLPOP mystack 1